-19. REVENUE AND COST OF SALES
+20. REVENUE AND COST OF SALES

-Revenue and the related cost of sales reflect the sale of silver, gold and copper concentrate from the Avino Mine upon commencement of production at levels intended by management effective April 1, 2016 (nine months to December 31, 2016), the sale of silver and gold concentrate from the San Gonzalo Mine during the years ended December 31, 2016, 2015 and 2014, and the sale of silver and gold concentrate from the historic Avino stockpiles during the years ended December 31, 2015 and 2014.
+Revenue and the related cost of sales reflect the sale of silver, gold, and copper concentrate from the Avino Mine during the year ended December 31, 2017, and nine months ended December 31, 2016, the sale of silver and gold concentrate from the San Gonzalo Mine during the years ended December 31, 2017, 2016, and 2015, and the sale of silver and gold concentrate from the historic Avino stockpiles during the year ended December 31, 2015.